 Freezing foraged fruits is one of the easiest, most convenient and least time-consuming ways to store them.
 Properly frozen fruits will retain much of their fresh flavour and nutritive value.
 Their texture, however, may be somewhat softer than that of fresh fruit, this is because of the process of freezing damages the structure of the cell wall.

-Freezing foraged fruits stores them ready to be used for baking, making juices, jellies, jams, fruit spirits and wines.
+Freezing foraged fruits stores them ready to be used for baking, making juices, jellies, hedgerow ketchup, fruit curds, fruit spirits and wines.
 With Sloes, it means you don’t have to faff about sticking pins into them, and with rose hips, you won’t need to mince them up before making jelly or cordial.
 Freezing the fruit affords you the luxury of being able to make your preserves when you are ready to make them.
 If blackberries are available, but you’re not… freeze them!

 Another advantage of freezing foraged fruits is that you often won’t have enough fruit to create an entire batch of whatever you are planning to make.
 Not all fruits come into season evenly.
 Freezing the fruit allows you to hoard until you do have enough to make a full batch.